from small one page howto to huge articles all in one place

 troffrc-end

-are neither searched in the current nor in the home directory by
+are sought neither in the current nor the home directory by default for

 -U